-2) An NGO's international programme in this context is understood to mean its development and/or humanitarian programme in developing and transition countries as well as in humanitarian contexts, which is funded from private and public donations/grants/contributions, income from investments, etc. All activities financed through mandates or targeted contributions are not considered part of an NGO's international programme.
+2) An NGO's international programme in this context is understood to mean its development and/or humanitarian programme in developing countries as well as in humanitarian contexts, which is funded from private and public donations/grants/contributions, income from investments, etc. The international programme does not include NGO activities in Switzerland.
+Moreover, all activities financed through mandates or targeted federal contributions are not considered part of an NGO's international programme.